Syllabus

 Responsibility for class attendance rests with individual students.
 Since regular and punctual class attendance is expected, students must accept the consequences of failure to attend.
 More details on Trinity attendance policies are available here.

 However, there may be many reasons why you cannot be in class on a given day, particularly with possible extra personal and academic stress and health concerns this semester.
-All course lectures will be recorded and available to enrolled students after class.
 If you miss a lecture, make sure to to review the lecture material before the next class session.
 Lab time is dedicated to working on your homework assignments and collaborating with your teammates on your project.
 If you miss a lab session, make sure to communicate with your team about how you can make up your contribution.
 Given the technologies we use in the course, this is straightforward to do asynchronously.
 If you know you’re going to miss a lab session and you’re feeling well enough to do so, notify your teammates ahead of time.
 Overall these policies are put in place to ensure communication between team members, respect for each others’ time, and also to give you a safety net in the case of illness or other reasons that keep you away from attending class.

-Note that attendance and participation is part of your grade as well.
+Note that attendance, as measured by quizzes, is part of your grade as well.

 Inclement weather policy